 - Consistently doing the boring tasks that will get you to your goals

 There’s a lot to learn to keep ADHD from swamping our potential.
 We want it all now.
 Except there seems like so much we need to get a handle on.
 How do we pull it all together?

 Did you notice I used the word WE?

-Now that it’s extremely well-managed, it makes me a better ADHD coach.
+Now that I’ve learned how to keep my ADHD extremely well-managed, I know it makes me better at my profession as an ADHD coach.
 More practical and empathetic.
-I get ADHD.
-I know what’s realistic and what’s not.
+Since I get ADHD at a deep level, I know what’s realistic and what’s not.

-My clients benefit from real life strategies, systems, and skills.
-Things I’ve actually used with people and know they work.
-This experience is priceless as I do not have to soley rely on concepts I’ve read in a book or observed on someone else.
-My techniques and tools are tested real world strategies.
+My clients benefit from my real life strategies, systems, and skills.
+That I’ve actually used with real live people.
+This experience is priceless since my techniques and tools are tested, real-world strategies.